Kirsten Oswald

-Kirsten Frances Oswald (born 21 December 1972) is a Scottish National Party (SNP) politician who has served two terms as the Member of the UK Parliament (MP) for East Renfrewshire, from 2015 to 2017 and subsequently from 2019 to 2024.
+Kirsten Frances Oswald (born 21 December 1972) is a Scottish National Party (SNP) politician who has been MSP for Eastwood since 2026.
+She also served two terms as the Member of the UK Parliament (MP) for East Renfrewshire, from 2015 to 2017 and subsequently from 2019 to 2024.

 She served as the deputy leader of the SNP parliamentary party from 2020 to 2022, as well as Chairman and Business Convener of the Scottish National Party from 2018 to 2023.
 She was also a SNP Spokesperson for Women and Equalities.

 Early life and education

 Oswald was born in Dundee to Helen and Ed Oswald.
 Her mother, Helen, was Provost of Angus Council.
 She grew up in Carnoustie where she attended Carnoustie High School.
 She studied history at the University of Glasgow graduating with an MA(Hons) in 1995.

 Political career

 Oswald became active in the Scottish National Party during the 2014 Scottish independence referendum, serving on the committee of her local Women for Independence group where she was responsible for local food bank collections.

 On 30 January 2015, it was announced that Oswald was selected as the SNP candidate for the East Renfrewshire constituency at the 2015 general election.
 During her campaign, she was criticised for sending letters to Conservative voters asking for their support to beat Labour.
 Oswald stated that her letters served to contrast voter values with negative campaign tactics from the Conservatives that focused on keeping the SNP out of power.

 She won the seat with a majority of 3,718 votes, unseating the Leader of the Scottish Labour Party, Jim Murphy, who had held the seat since Labour's victory 18 years earlier; Murphy resigned from the Scottish Labour leadership on 13 June 2015.

 At the 2017 general election, Oswald lost her seat to Paul Masterton of the Conservatives, who won with a majority of 4,712 votes.

 In 2018 she was elected Chairman and Business Convener of the SNP, replacing Scottish Government Finance Secretary Derek Mackay.

 She was selected by the SNP to contest the East Renfrewshire seat in the 2019 general election, where she was re-elected with a majority of 5,426 votes or 9.8%, larger than her 2015 majority.

 On 7 July 2020, she was elected deputy leader of the SNP in the House of Commons, succeeding Kirsty Blackman.